Acute limb ischaemia: Signs and symptoms

 These symptoms are called "the six P's'"; they are commonly mis-attributed to compartment syndrome.

-One more symptom would be the development of gangrene.
-Immediate medical attention should be sought with any of the symptoms.
+Symptoms may also include intermittent claudication or pain at rest.
 In late stages, paresthesia is replaced by anesthesia (numbness) due to death of nerve cells.
-In some cases, gangrene can occur suddenly and spread rapidly, and should be treated within six hours of ischaemia.
+In severe cases, gangrene can occur suddenly and spread rapidly, and should be treated within six hours of ischaemia.

-Related conditions

-When a limb is ischaemic in the non-acute (chronic) setting, the condition is alternatively called peripheral artery disease or critical limb ischaemia, rather than ALI.
-In addition to limb ischaemia, other organs can become ischaemic, causing: